softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 simultaneously.
 Initializing a project involves setting up the ACL and initializing the source repository.

-Any user that can authenticate against SF will be able to create a project.
+By default only the SF administrator will be able to create a project.
+This can be unlock in the Software Factory configuration (sfconfig.yaml) to open the project creation feature to every registered users.

 .. code-block:: bash